Brayan Perea

-Brayan Andrés Perea Vargas (born 25 February 1993), nicknamed El Coco, is a Colombian professional footballer who plays as a forward for Thai League 1 club Port.
+Brayan Andrés Perea Vargas (born 25 February 1993), nicknamed El Coco, is a Colombian professional footballer who plays as a forward for V.League 1 club Cong An Hanoi.

 Club career

 Deportivo Cali

 Perea began his career playing for the youth ranks of Deportivo Cali.
 He made his first team debut on 10 September 2011 against Boyacá Chicó.
 He entered the field in the 77th minute, substituting Cesar Amaya.
 In 2011, he failed to score a goal, having only made 7 appearances, most of them requiring him to get subbed on.
 He made his presence more noticeable in 2012, scoring 5 goals but still unable to make a mark in the first team.
 Due to an impressive campaign with Colombia at the 2013 South American Youth Championship, Perea was guaranteed a spot in the starting eleven almost every game.
 Perea would score 5 more goals for his home club in 2013 before signing with Serie A club Lazio.